Voluntary Pre-Kindergarten: Planting Seeds for Future Success!

 - Once school begins, all spots may be full.
 However, applications are accepted for the waiting list.
 Applications for the upcoming year will be available at the beginning of March.
 Families will be informed beginning in mid-June about acceptance or waitlist status.

 Vena Stuart Elementary

 I thought my zoned school had a Pre-K, but it is not one of the four listed under Voluntary Pre-K.

 In Sumner County, Pre-K is not based on school of zone.
-While only four elementary schools have Voluntary Pre-K, others have Developmental Pre-K, which includes typical peers.
+While only six elementary schools have Voluntary Pre-K, others have Developmental Pre-K, which includes typical peers.
 The typical peer program places children without disabilities in the Developmental Pre-K classroom to support learning by being peer models.
 For more information about the typical peer program, see Developmental Pre-K.

 Does my child have to be zoned for the school to which we apply?

 No, in fact, if you live in Sumner County, you can apply for any of the Voluntary Pre-K programs.
-Since there are only four classrooms, there may not be one at your zoned elementary school.
+Since there are only six classrooms, there may not be one at your zoned elementary school.
 Some families prefer to send their child to the one closest to their home while others prefer to send their child to the one closest to the parent’s work.
 At the time of registration, families will be asked to provide proof of residence within Sumner County.